rust-lang/reference/src/expressions/operator-expr.md

 [^lessmut]: only when `m₁` is `mut` or `m₂` is `const`.
 Casting `mut` reference/pointer to `const` pointer is allowed.

-[^no-capture]: only for closures that do not capture (close over) any local variables can be casted to function pointers.
+[^no-capture]: only closures that do not capture (close over) any local variables can be casted to function pointers.

 ### Semantics